R3DRUN3/github-content-sync/README.md

 The script performs the following steps:
 1. Checks the presence of the required environment variables and their values.
-2. Creates a GitHub client using the provided access token.
+1. Creates a GitHub client using the provided access token.
+1. Retrieve the content of the two specified folders via the Github client object.
-3. Compares the contents of the two specified folders within the repository.
+1. Compares the contents of the two specified folders within the repository.
+1. Retrieves files that exist in both folders and have newer commits in the first folder.
-4. Prints the files that are present in the first folder but not in the second folder.
+1. Prints the files that are present in the first folder but not in the second folder.
-5. Retrieves files that exist in both folders and have newer commits in the first folder.
-6. Prints the files with newer commits in the first folder compared to the second folder.
+1. Prints the files with newer commits in the first folder compared to the same files in the second folder.
 ## Examples

 Here are some examples of how to use the Folder Comparison Tool: